Skip to main content

 What Are Options?

 Options are financial instruments that give the buyer the right, but not the obligation, to buy or sell an underlying asset at a specified price on or before a specific date.
-Here are the critical components of an option:

 • Underlying Asset: Stocks, indexes, commodities, or currencies.
 For our purposes, let's focus on stock options.